evkx/evkx.github.io/content/models/alfa_romeo/junior/junior/_index.md

 ## Performance

-The Alfa Romeo Junior has a maximum power of 115 KW (156 hp/154 bhp) and a total torque of 260 nm (192 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 9 seconds and has a top speed of 150 km/h (93 mph).
+The Alfa Romeo Junior offers modest performance with a maximum power of 115 kW (156 hp / 154 bhp) and a total torque of 260 Nm (192 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 9 seconds and has a top speed of150 km/h (93 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging